Free shipping on all orders over ÂŁ50

 Of course, some people ascend via the cliff face its self – not me, it looks terrifying!

 I visited with my husband; he took a great photo of me soaking up the atmosphere as the sun broke through.
-Since our return I’ve sifted through my photos and chosen a couple to publish right away, as a potential canvas print (click on the images, those published will take you to the relevant product)
+Since our return I’ve sifted through my photos and chosen a few as part of this blog (use the contact form to contact me if you are interested in prints or more images)

 “Wagtail Skipping over the Cracks of the Limestone Pavement”